George Halas: Chicago Bruins

+Military career

+Halas served as an ensign in the United States Navy during World War I.

+Halas entered the United States Navy again after the advent of World War II in 1942, with the rank of lieutenant commander.
+He served overseas for 20 months under the command of Admiral Chester Nimitz.
+His duties were supporting the welfare and recreational activities of the Seventh Fleet.
+He was awarded the Bronze Star during his recall and was released from duty in 1946 with the rank of captain.

-Later life
+Later life after football

 After the 1967 season, Halas—then the oldest coach in league history—retired as coach.
 He continued as the team's principal owner for the rest of his life.
-Although he nominally ceded the general manager's post in 1963, he continued to make the franchise's football decisions until hiring Jim Finks as general manager in 1974.
+Although he nominally ceded the general manager's post to son and heir apparent George "Mugs" Halas, Jr. in 1963, he continued to make the franchise's football decisions until hiring Jim Finks as general manager in 1974.
 He continued to take an active role in team operations until his death.
 He was honored in 1970 and 1980 as the only person involved in the league throughout its first 50 and 60 years of existence.
-His son George, Jr. served as president of the Bears from 1963 until his sudden death at age 54 in 1979.
-One of Halas's final significant ownership acts was to hire Mike Ditka as head coach in 1982 (Ditka had been a Halas player in the 1960s).
+One of Halas's final significant ownership acts was to hire Mike Ditka as head coach in 1982 (Ditka had been a Bears player in the 1960s).
 He had won 6 NFL championships before retiring.

 In the 1971 made-for-television film Brian's Song, about the friendship between Chicago Bears players Brian Piccolo and Gale Sayers, Halas was portrayed by Jack Warden, who won an Emmy Award for his performance.